Diocese of Evansville Liturgical Calendar 2022-2023

 For More Information – This calendar is only intended as a quick reference to local celebrations.
 For more detailed information, please consult your ordo or contact the Office of Worship.

-Sunday Year A (Matthew)
+Sunday Year C (Luke)

 Weekday Year I